lowRISC/opentitan/hw/ip/i2c/doc/theory_of_operation.md

 The I2C hardware interface consists of two external pins, SCL and SDA, whose behavior is described in the [I2C specification (rev. 6)](https://web.archive.org/web/20210813122132/https://www.nxp.com/docs/en/user-guide/UM10204.pdf).
 These pins are typically controlled by an internal state machine.
 However, there is a simpler "override" mode, by which these pins can be directly manipulated by software.
-This override mode is useful for troubleshooting or error-recovery.
+This override mode is useful for both troubleshooting and error recovery.

 To enter override mode, the register field [`OVRD.TXOVRDEN`](../data/i2c.hjson#ovrd) is asserted by software.
 In this state the output drivers `scl_tx_o` and `sda_tx_o` are controlled directly by the register fields [`OVRD.SCLVAL`](../data/i2c.hjson#ovrd) and [`OVRD.SDAVAL`](../data/i2c.hjson#ovrd).